-The roller was designed primarily to treat scar tissue but can be used on any part of the body.
+The derma roller was designed primarily to treat scar tissue but can be used on any part of the body.
 It comes in different sizes ranging from 0.25 mm to 2.0 mm and the size you choose depends on which skin area you are going to use it on.

 How To Use the Derma Roller for Hair Growth

 The derma roller causes a prickly sensation but shouldn’t be painful.
-I started enjoying it a little bit after the first few times.
+I actually started enjoying the needling a bit after the first few times.
 My scalp was usually red the day afterward but it didn’t bother me.

-- Before derma rolling, always check the needles are all straight and of the same length.
+Before derma rolling, always check the needles are all straight and of the same length.
 If they aren’t, it’s time to replace it.
 I replace mine every 6 months whether it’s bent or not.

 - Do not touch the needles while washing or disinfecting.
 Set it down somewhere to air dry on its own and keep it locked up in its container between uses.

 - Keep it away from sources of contamination.
-Keeping the roller in its airtight container solves this issue.
+Keeping the derma roller in its airtight container solves this issue.

 - You must disinfect the derma roller every time you use it.
 If it’s left unused for a long time, disinfect it before you resume using it.